IBM/aspera-cli/README.md

 Depending on the command, columns may include by default all fields, or only some selected fields.
 It is possible to define specific columns to be displayed, by setting the `fields` option.

-The `fields` option is a list that can be either a comma separated list, or an extended value `Array`.
+The `fields` option is a list that can be either a comma separated list or an extended value `Array`.

 Individual elements of the list can be: